 Are you prepared to find detox treatment for Dextrostat, Dextromethorphan (DXM), alcohol or other dependencies?
 Detoxing starts with cleansing the body of abused substances, generally with a medically-administered course of Depade or ReVia.

-At present, the repository has listings of many facilities in featuring detox support.
+At present, the repository has listings of 18 facilities in AK featuring detox support.
 The highlighted abused substance detoxification clinics listed here have all been thoroughly examined to validate that they will meet or go beyond standards set by both national and state patient care groups.

 A pharmaceutically-assisted detox facility provides trained support to substance abusers who are initiating treatment to break out of alcohol or drug addiction.
 Prescription medications along the lines of Methadone or Buprenorphine might be prescribed to reduce the symptoms of withdrawal.